 What is your role at GPS and what does it entail?

 I assist end users with their queries and issues.
 For example, it can range from larger issues, including someone’s laptop having stopped working completely, to smaller issues such as a problem with the camera – I troubleshoot these issues.
 I also take new users through the onboarding process, including having their equipment delivered, getting new software integrated across the business, and other database-related activities.

 What excites you about fintech and GPS?

 It’s an exciting place to work!
 Since I’ve joined, we’ve been really busy with new joiners and it’s great to get involved in all of the new projects.
 Judging by how quickly the company is growing, I know the projects will become bigger over time, so I think it will be really good for my development.

 How are you finding your apprenticeship?

 It has been really good!
-It was not what I expected, mostly due to working from home and the small team, but overall, everyone has been super helpful.
+It was not what I expected, mostly due to working from home, but overall everyone has been super helpful.
 I have a great mentor in Ben; he supports me a lot.
 I’m usually a very independent learner, but it is a good mix of me doing my own thing and Ben helping me.
 It has been five months now and I have learnt a lot during that time.